Guidance from the Vice Chancellor for Research Regarding Concerns of Inappropriate Foreign Influence and University Research

 This page provides guidance from the Office of the Vice Chancellor for Research on matters relating to foreign influence concerns, policy updates, and guidance provided by the NIH and other federal funding agencies.
 This page will be updated as information changes.

-Be thorough and complete in accounting for all forms of research support.
+Guidance for researchers to be thorough and complete in describing their types of research support.

 Regulations around export controls are complex and constantly evolving, and there are several issues to be considered before engaging in a wide range of export-controlled activities.